John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 Up to now, you have explored simple lines of code, printing strings of characters and performing simple math calculations.
 You might have noticed that as your lines of codes grow longer and more complex, they can become hard to read and type.

-For instance, if you're calculating the variance of three numbers, the operation to type will be:
+For instance, if you're calculating the variance of three numbers[^1], the operation to type will be:

 ```python
 ((16-(16+ 18+ 19)/3)**2 + (18-(16+ 18+ 19)/3)**2 + (19-(16+ 18+ 19)/3)**2)/3